phac-nml/irida/UPGRADING.md

 20.05 to 20.09
 --------------
 * The [SNVPhyl](https://irida.corefacility.ca/documentation/administrator/galaxy/pipelines/phylogenomics/) pipeline has been ugpraded.
 Please make sure to install the necessary tools in Galaxy.
-While testing we were encountering some issues installing tools via the web UI for older versions of Galaxy (<20.01).
-If installation of the SNVPhyl tools is not working via the Galaxy UI for older Galaxy instances we recommend using the tool [Ephemeris](https://ephemeris.readthedocs.io) to install tools in Galaxy via the command-line.
-More information about using Ephemeris to install IRIDA tools can be found at <https://irida.corefacility.ca/documentation/administrator/galaxy/setup/#automated-installation-of-tools>.
 * The [AssemblyAnnotation](https://irida.corefacility.ca/documentation/administrator/galaxy/pipelines/assembly-annotation/) and [AssemblyAnnotationCollection](https://irida.corefacility.ca/documentation/administrator/galaxy/pipelines/assembly-annotation-collection/) pipelines have been upgraded.
 Please make sure to install the necessary tools in Galaxy.
+* While testing out tool installation we were encountering some issues installing tools via the web UI for older versions of Galaxy (<20.01).
+If installation of the Galaxy tools is not working via the Galaxy UI for older Galaxy instances we recommend using the tool [Ephemeris](https://ephemeris.readthedocs.io) to install tools in Galaxy via the command-line.
+More information about using Ephemeris to install IRIDA tools can be found at <https://irida.corefacility.ca/documentation/administrator/galaxy/setup/#automated-installation-of-tools>.

 20.01 to 20.05
 --------------